 - Applications will be reviewed by the DiscoverE grant administrator.

-- Applicants will be notified of a decision within three to four weeks of submission.
+- Applicants will be notified of a decision by mid-November.

-- Projects/programs must be completed on or around Girl Day (January-April).
+- Projects/programs must be completed on or around Girl Day (January-March).

 Introduce a Girl to Engineering Day events can include, but are not limited to:

 - Host a Girls Night Out event where girls can meet and speak with female engineers and engineering students.

 - Organize a trip to a local science center or to see the film, Dream Big, and plan hands-on activities for afterward.